costdev/WordPress-Advanced-administration-handbook/resources/index.md

 - [Learn How to Make Websites](https://developer.mozilla.org/en-US/learn)

 ## CSS
-If this is your first time using CSS with WordPress, [this document](https://wordpress.org/support/article/css/) provides a fantastic overview
+If this is your first time using CSS with WordPress, [this document](https://wordpress.org/support/article/css/) provides a fantastic overview.

 Other than that, these are some solid resources for you to review: